Connections

 Wi-Fi

-To transmit sACN over Wi-Fi, connect the iPad or iPhone running Slyyd to the desired Wi-Fi network (SSID) by navigating to Apple’s settings app, then tapping ‘Wi-Fi’ to bring up a list of available networks.
+To transmit Netowrk data over Wi-Fi, connect the iPad or iPhone running Slyyd to the desired Wi-Fi network (SSID) by navigating to Apple’s settings app, then tapping ‘Wi-Fi’ to bring up a list of available networks.
 Once connected to the appropriate Wi-Fi network, the app will start transmitting sACN data.

-It is usually necessary to disable any VPN services in order to properly send sACN over a Wi-Fi or Ethernet.
+Sometimes it is necessary to disable any VPN services in order to properly send sACN or Art-Net over Wi-Fi or Ethernet.
 In some cases, rebooting the device after disabling the VPN is necessary.
 Make sure VPNs are disconnected when experiencing trouble sending data to fixtures.

 Ethernet